RetrofitEuropeGroup/BuildingSimilarityIndex/README.md

 </p>

-A Python library based on [3d-building-metrics repo](https://github.com/tudelft3d/3d-building-metrics) to create a pipeline for the comparison of buildings.
-The library automatically collects the data from the [3D-BAG](https://docs.3dbag.nl/en/) and compares building based on the results of a turning function and metrics from the 3d-building-metrics repo.
-It consists of three modules: collection, processing and similarity_calculation.
-The modules are combined in one large module: BuildingsSimilarity.
+A Python library inspired by the [3d-building-metrics repo](https://github.com/tudelft3d/3d-building-metrics) designed to create a pipeline for assessing building similarity.
+This library automatically collects data from the [3D-BAG](https://docs.3dbag.nl/en/) and compares buildings using a turning function, metrics from the 3d-building-metrics repo, and public BAG data.
+It consists of three main modules: collection, processing, and similarity_calculation.
+These modules are integrated into a comprehensive module called BuildingsSimilarity.

-The <b>collection</b> module downloads cityjson from the 3D-BAG based on a list of [BAG IDs](https://www.geobasisregistraties.nl/basisregistraties/adressen-en-gebouwen).
-The <b>processing</b> module processes the buildings by merging the downloaded cityjson, calculating 2D/3D metrics, filtering out unsuitable buildings (based on abnormal metric values) and a turning function.
-Its output is a geopackage with the BAG IDs and the metrics.
-Finally the calculates the <b>similarity_calculation</b> module calculates the distance between buildings.
-This can be the distance between two individual buildings or multiple buildings at once.
+- The **collection** module downloads CityJSON files from the 3D-BAG based on a list of [BAG IDs](https://www.geobasisregistraties.nl/basisregistraties/adressen-en-gebouwen) or a [neighborhood ID](https://catalogus.kadaster.nl/brt/en/page/Buurt?clang=nl).
+- The **processing** module merges the downloaded CityJSON files, calculates 2D/3D metrics, filters out unsuitable buildings (based on abnormal metric values), and applies a turning function.
+The output is a Pandas Dataframe containing the BAG IDs and the calculated metrics.
+- The **similarity_calculation** module preprocesses the data for similarity calcuation by scaling, normalizing, handeling N/A values and selecting relevant columns.
+The most basic form of similarity_calculation is to calculate the distance between two individual buildings.
+More advanced options are to calculate a (reference) distance matrix or to run ML-algorithms such as DBSCAN or K-Means

 ## Prerequisites

-- python >=3.10
+- python==3.11

 ## Usage
 All modules can be used individually but are combined in BuildingSimilarity.
-Go to the demo directory for an idea of how to use the module.
+Go to the demo directory for an example of how to use the module.

 ## Installation